 - FTL and LTL freight shipping

-Different 3PL services companies specialize in different types of fulfillment and warehousing.
-Some are equipped for cold fulfillment.
-These warehouses can store and ship food products that need to be refrigerated or frozen.
-Other 3PL companies are prepared to store and ship hazardous materials.
-Red Stag Fulfillment is one of the top third-party logistics providers for heavy, bulky, and high-value products.
+Each 3PL services company specializes in different types of fulfillment and warehousing.
+Some are equipped for cold fulfillment, with warehouses that can store and ship food products that need refrigeration.
+Other 3PL companies are prepared to store and ship hazardous materials, apparel, high-SKU-count product lines, low-SKU-count product lines, etc. Red Stag Fulfillment is one of the top third-party logistics providers for heavy, bulky, and high-value products.

 What is 3PL?